Luizdev-jpg/Luizdev-jpg/README.md

-## Olá!
-Eu sou o Luiz 👋
+# Olá, sou Luiz Fernando 👋

-- 🔭 Atualmente trabalho como Back-end
-- 🌱 Estudando Python
+ - 💻 Desenvolvedor
+ - 📊 SQL | PostgreSQL | BI
+ - 🚀 Aprendendo programação e dados
 <!--
 **Luizdev-jpg/Luizdev-jpg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.